 Why should kids take part in Code in the Community?

 “Think of CITC as a launchpad for kids’ digital learning.
 It’s a small class, they learn and benefit from more interaction with instructors; meet kids from different backgrounds kids who may be from similar backgrounds.

 Moreover, it’s absolutely free of charge; our volunteers and classes are pretty fun; and it’s about letting your kid experience what coding is like, experience making a project for themselves, and feeling a sense of accomplishment at the end of the day.”

 “The trend now is programming, machine learning, artificial intelligence – it’s important for kids to start now that it’s free, otherwise how will they catch up further down the road when everyone else has already moved on?
 This is the easiest way to get equipped with the skills they might need in the future.”

 . . .

 Code in the Community is a Google-sponsored program which aims to get Singaporean kids from lower-income families excited about technology’s potential and unlock their natural learning abilities.
-The next run takes place 17 August to 20 October 2019 – register as a student or volunteer instructor here!
+Interested in being a part of something bigger?
+Register as a student or volunteer instructor here!